 When writing and deploying rules, you should be aware that rule memory usage and alert generation consume system resources.
 The sections below are designed to help you keep your usage at a healthy level and monitor for problems if systems are becoming overloaded.

 - Create alerts for actionable events.
 The purpose of an alert should be to notify you of an event that requires immediate and specific action.
 For events that do not require action, or only require you to have awareness of the event, you can create a report.

 - Configure new rules as trial rules so you can observe how they react in your environment.
 If you deploy new rules as trial rules, they will be disabled if the configured memory threshold is exceeded.
-You can also use the memory snapshot feature to see how much memory was being used when a trial rule was disabled.
-For more details, see Work with Trial Rules.

 - Configure Alert notifications only after your rule testing and tuning is complete.
 This can help ensure you do not get flooded with notifications if a rule behaves differently than you expect.

 - Rules need to be specific so that you limit resource usage.
 Use the following guidelines to limit usage: